whoisdsmith/VAULTSIDIAN/home-mthrfckr/Terminal/All-Commands/Terminal-Commands 1.md

 -   Basic knowledge of navigating around the CLI
 -   A smile on your face :)

-## The Linux ls Command
+## The Linux Ls Command

 The `ls` command is used to list files or directories in Linux and other Unix-based operating systems.

-Just like you navigate in your _File explorer_ or _Finder_ with a GUI, the `ls` command allows you to list all files or directories in the current directory by default, and further interact with them via the command line.
+Just like you navigate in your *File explorer* or *Finder* with a GUI, the `ls` command allows you to list all files or directories in the current directory by default, and further interact with them via the command line.

 Launch your terminal and type `ls` to see this in action:

 ![](https://www.freecodecamp.org/news/content/images/2020/08/Screenshot-2020-08-20-at-9.40.29-PM.png)

-## How to list Files in a Directory with Options
+## How to List Files in a Directory with Options

 The `ls` command also accepts some flags (also known as options) which are additional information that changes how files or directories are listed in your terminal.